 No, we provide psychiatric services as an option to you.
 A decision will be made by you, with help from a counselor.

 Several medications are available in generic form and many are also available through the $4 programs available at many pharmacies.
 Discuss these concerns with your physician so he/she can be sure to select a medication that is affordable for you.

 Do I need to continue with my therapist if I am taking medication?

 Yes.
 Depending on your progress, this requirement may be modified over time.

 This combination of therapy and medications has been shown to have the best success in treatment of many common psychiatric conditions.
-Your therapist and your psychiatrist will work collaboratively to optimize your care.
+Your therapist will work collaboratively with your community provider for medication as needed.

 By law, we are not allowed to disclose any health-protected information about any of our clients without a client’s written consent except if a client is an immediate threat to themselves or the community.
 Please talk to your student regarding whether or not you have permission to their health information before asking us about their treatment with us.